 This is a pedal variant.
-The adjustable seat and steering means your kids can continue using this as they grow taller.
+The adjustable seat and steering mean your kids can continue using this as they grow taller.

 The swing axle ensures that your kart will always touch the ground and you won’t flip over.
 The unique BFR system ensures that you can pedal, brake and ride backwards using the pedals.

 It is recommended for 3 years and above.
-It is easy to assemble and it pedals and steers incredibly effortlessly and gracefully.
-It is very sturdily build and is worth the money spent on it.
+It is easy to assemble, and it pedals and steers incredibly effortlessly and gracefully.
+It is very sturdily built and is worth the money spent on it.

-Your child will love it and will be the envy of the neighborhood.
+Your child will love it and will be the envy of the neighbourhood.

 Perfect for a chunk of off-road entertainment, it brags of an active rear suspension, 8-inch knobby pneumatic tires, sturdily built with durable tubular steel frame, diamond-plate floorboards, padded bucket seat, a shoulder seat belt, thumb paddled hand accelerator and brake controls, rear disc brake, and a safety flag.